 During these unprecedented and difficult times, we thank our essential workers who are serving on the front lines.
-Today, we thank our teachers for educating our communities.
+Today, we thank our postal workers for keeping us connected.

 AVOID SCAMS

 Photo Credit: Pixabay/CDC

 - Notify NYC: Beware of COVID-19 scams! - Report price gouging to 311 or NYC.gov/dcwp.
 You can also file a complaint to the Attorney General's office by filling out a complaint form. - NYS Price Gouging Hotline: 800-697-1220. - CDC staff will NOT go door-to-door.
 If you experience this, call 911.